 Thus, the inspiration for this blog was just like one of the song prompts we previously mentioned.

 There’s an endless amount of material to write, but by doing the work ahead of time, and also putting these ideas into practice for songwriting ideas - you’re setting yourself up for some of the biggest wins and most creative days in the writing room and studio.

-So, let’s raise a toast to our future successes from the work we put in yesterday.
+So, yes – song prompts, concepts and ideas – let’s prepare our inspiration and let’s raise a toast to our future successes from the work we put in yesterday.